27 Domain Name System Part 3 – Dynamic DNS

 Phase III – Configuring the DHCP Server

 The following section outlines the configuration of the DHCP daemon for the network.
+This will also give some practice on transferring files to another machine so the same secret key is on both the DNS and DHCP server.

-- Start DHCP1 and login – Refer to (Chapter 23, Phase III, Step 3)
+- Start DHCP1 and login

 - Modify the machine’s hostname to dhcp1 and restart the machine from the terminal.

-> hostnamectl hostname dhcp1
+> sudo hostnamectl hostname dhcp1

 > resolvectl status